InternetMaximalism/mining-message/message4.md

 >Explain, I don't understand why I should give the private key and not the public key?
 This is basic security - do not share the private key with anyone

 Yes.
 And you are not giving a key to anybody.
 It's non-custodial.
 Importing a key to a node program is really normal while we admit that not so many people of current miners have experiences of that.
-Welcome to the new world.

 >What I will be appreciated for if team could give us updates in Discord not just in GitHub.